CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Blocks/Files-And-Folders/search-file/search-file-block.md

 Additional options can be specified:

-* [Search Options][SearchOptions Property] can be specified to choose whether to use a ContainsText, PatternMatching or Regex search.
+* [Search Options][SearchOptions Property] can be specified to choose whether to use a LiteralText, PatternMatching or Regex search.
 * [Encoding][Encoding Property] can be specified if needed to explicitly state the encoding that should be used to read and search the file.
 * A [Comparison Type][ComparisonType Property] option can specified to choose how it is determined whether text matches the [Search Pattern][SearchPattern Property] (e.g. whether the search is case-sensitive or case-insensitive).